 Large inflatables of Prime Minister Boris Johnson and US President Joe Biden floated in the sea near Gyllyngvase beach in Falmouth this morning as part of Crack the Crises’ Wave of Hope campaign, focusing on COVID-19 vaccination and the climate crisis.

 Around 50 youth demonstrators assembled on the beach for a “Climate Strike” to press world leaders on climate change.
-Organised by Friday For Future, the theme was “No More Empty Summits”, aiming to highlight the current climate crisis and how it is affected by the decisions of the richest countries.
+Organised by Fridays For Future, the theme was “No More Empty Summits”, aiming to highlight the current climate crisis and how it is affected by the decisions of the richest countries.

 One activist said: “This is a good start.
 However, more ambition is needed, and this only widens the gap between promises and real action, which we have seen time and time again within political conversations.”